Filing a Report

 - One or more of the following: The address, phone number, and/or e-mail address of the complainant;

-- The date and time the incident/violation occurred;
+- The date and time the alleged incident/violation was discovered or its effect experienced;

 - The type of incident/violation (e.g. illegal burning, fugitive dust, excessive odor, hazardous emissions, etc.);

-- A specific description of the violation (include factual information only);
+- A specific description of the violation (include only pertinent, factual information);

-- One or more of the following (if known): The address, phone number, and/or e-mail address of the party believed to be responsible.
+- One or more of the following (if known): The address, phone number, and/or e-mail address of the party believed to be responsible; and

 Complaint information is subject to disclosure pursuant to the Public Records Act as set forth in Chapter 42.56 Revised Code of Washington (RCW).
 However, the Agency may withhold the identity of persons "who file complaints with investigative, law enforcement, or penology agencies...if disclosure would endanger any person's life, physical safety, or property" or "at the time a complaint is filed the complainant...indicates a desire for...nondisclosure" pursuant to RCW 42.56.240(2).
 If you prefer your identity not be disclosed, you must state, "I request nondisclosure pursuant to RCW 42.56.240(2)" in your complaint.